awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 For each [KMS Encrypt](#kms-encrypt) call, if an AWS region can be extracted from the [Key ID](#key-ids), then the [KMS client](#kms-client) that calls [KMS Encrypt](#kms-encrypt) MUST be the client returned by the [client supplier](#client-supplier) when given that region as input.
-If an AWS region cannot be extracted from the CMK ARN then the KMS Keyring MUST input a value denoting an unknown region.
+If an AWS region cannot be extracted from the Key ID then the KMS Keyring MUST input a value denoting an unknown region.
 If the [client supplier](#client-supplier) does not provide any client for the given region for this Encrypt call, OnEncrypt MUST skip that particular CMK.

 To encrypt the plaintext data key with a CMK, OnEncrypt MUST call [KMS Encrypt](#encrypt) with a request